 Good design begins — and ends — with accurate measurements.
-This applies to bathroms, but also to kitchens, home offices and closets.
+This applies to bathrooms but also to kitchens, home offices, and closets.
 Measuring accurately is not complicated.
 Carpenters learn it in their first apprentice year.
 But there are a few tricks to it.
 Here is how to measure a bathroom like the pros.

 Measure your bathroom according to Diagrams 1 & 2, and use the sample bathroom layout in Diagram 1 to guide you.
 Be as specific as possible, and include any odd angles or corners in your bath.

 Draw a diagram of your bathroom, locating all windows and doors in their approximate positions.
 Note on the drawing the overall wall lengths of each wall.
 (See Diagram 1)

 • All of your measurements should be in inches.
 For example, if you measure a wall that is 10 feet, write it as 120 inches — a quotation mark (") denotes inches.